Motor Finance Commission

 This said they would decide on next steps based on the Supreme Court ruling.
 It could mean firms may have to automatically pay compensation to customers who have lost out.

-More information can be found on the Financial Conduct Authority website here.
+More information can be found on the FCA’s website by clicking here.

 What does this mean to me?